Remote Astrophotography: A Guide to Exploring the Universe with Telescope Live

 What differences do I see between my image and the ones I created using data from telescope live and their more expensive, higher quality telescopes and cameras?

 What do you think of my efforts against the big boy telescopes?
 Which of the three images do you prefer and why?
-Comment below and share your thoughts.
+Let me know by clicking this link and sending me a message

 Please note that the telescope to take the second picture above is worth approximately 68,000 dollars while my telescope cost just 400!
 I’m not counting the other items such as mount, cameras and filters which are all substantially more expensive than those I own (a ZWO ASI533 MCPRO camera and an Ioptron CEM26 mount).